 Today we’re going to discuss the ships that best suit the Bounty Hunter.
-There are two obvious choices right off the bat, the Avenger Stalker and the Cutlass Blue, but there are a few others that may also work well.
+There are now three obvious choices for bounty hunting in Star Citizen, the Anvil Aerospace Hawk, the Avenger Stalker and the Cutlass Blue, but there are a few others that may also work well.

 The Avenger Stalker

 Originally designed as a frontline carrier ship, the Aegis Avenger has since been relegated to civilian and militia use as more capable spacecraft have taken on its original role.
 This means that the Avenger can be found in large numbers and for relatively cheap.
 Once you add in the prisoner transport module (which comes standard on the Stalker variant) you have an inexpensive, capable bounty hunting ship.

 The standard loadout of the Stalker comes with two Suckerpunch distortion cannons to disable the enemy without killing it and the Avenger standard Tigerstreik cannon on the nose.
 As of the writing of this article, distortion cannons don’t really work well so you’re better off changing them out for something else.
 In the future, they should be great for disabling a ship rather than destroying it.